How to decide what type of crib mattress is best for your baby?

 PROS:

-• foam is less springy, so there is less chance to be used as a trampoline when your baby grows
+- Foam is less springy, so there is less chance of being used as a trampoline when your baby grows

 CONS:

-• if you don’t pick a quality one, it won’t last as long as the spring mattress
+- If you don’t pick a quality one, it won’t last as long as a spring mattress

-• the chances of initial smell are higher
+- The chances of an initial smell are higher

-Innerspring baby crib mattresses have a core made of spings, which is surrounded by multiple layers of different materials.
+Innerspring baby crib mattresses have a core made of springs, which is surrounded by multiple layers of different materials.
 Better innerspring mattresses have more coils of better thickness!

-Never buy a mattress, if you don’t know its exact structure!
-It must have the description about what’s inside!
+Never buy a mattress without knowing its exact structure!
+It must have a description of what’s inside!

 The innerspring mattress’s structure

-Innerspring/coil crib mattresses are heavier because of springs in their core.
+Innerspring or coil crib mattresses are heavier due to the springs in their core.
 Their weight ranges from 15 to 30 pounds.

-The quality and firmness of innerspring crib mattresses are defined by the number and the thickness of steel coils in the core.
+The number and the thickness of steel coils in the core define the quality and firmness of innerspring crib mattresses.
 Crib mattresses with more coils are generally better.
 If there are more springs in the same space, they are closer to each other, which results in a firmer structure.

 However, more coils don’t always mean better firmness.
-You have to find the perfect combination of coil count and steel gauge (coil thickness).
-A mattress with fewer coils but a thicker steel gauge can be firmer from the one with more innerspring of worse quality.
+You need to find the perfect combination of coil count and steel gauge (or coil thickness).
+A mattress with fewer coils but a thicker steel gauge can be firmer than one with more innersprings of worse quality.

-• Coil count: While the cheapest crib mattresses have less than 80 springs have expensive ones 200 or even more coils.
-The general recommendations for a quality baby crib mattress are about 135 -150 coils.
+- Coil count: The cheapest crib mattresses have fewer than 80 springs, expensive ones have 200 or even more coils.
+The general recommendation for a quality baby crib mattress is about 135-150 coils.

-• The thickness of crib-mattress coils: Steal gauge ranges from 19 to 12.5 gauge, where the lower the number is, the thicker the steel is.
+- The thickness of crib mattress coils: Steel gauge ranges from 19 to 12.5 gauge, where the lower the number, the thicker the steel.

 The first layer is the insulated pad, which prevents the coils from poking through the mattress’s surface.
 The best insulator pads are fiber wrap pads, made from pressed scraps of cloth, and coir fiber pads made of shredded coconut shells.
-Coconut pads are more expensive, but either works well in crib mattresses.
+Coconut pads are more expensive, but they work well in crib mattresses.

-Some of the insulator pads of a lower quality are woven polyester, hard felt, and plastic-mesh insulator pad.
-Innerspring mattresses with such insulator pads are less durable, tend to form pockets over time, and become concave, which creates a safety hazard.
+Some lower-quality insulator pads are made of woven polyester, hard felt, and plastic mesh.
+Innerspring mattresses with insulator pads are less durable, tend to form pockets over time, and become concave, which can create a safety hazard.

 The next layer above the insulated pad is the cushioning.
 It can be made of cotton, foam, or polyester.

-While cotton and foam are OK, don’t choose the polyester.
-Yes, it is cheaper, which makes the whole purchase more affordable, but it’s less durable, and mattresses with polyester cushioning tend to form pockets sooner.
+While cotton and foam are okay, avoid polyester.
+Yes, it is cheaper, which makes the whole purchase more affordable, but it’s less durable.
+Mattresses with polyester cushioning tend to form pockets sooner.

-But choosing vinyl over the fabric doesn’t mean that you have to settle with worse breathability.
-Look for the mattress with the side venting holes that also enable the perfect air circulation.
+But choosing vinyl over the fabric doesn’t mean that you have to settle for worse breathability.
+Look for a mattress with side venting holes that also allow for perfect air circulation.

 Border Rods are a must-have on innerspring baby crib mattresses!